Learn How To Make A Beautiful 3D Paper Heart Decoration With This Free 3D Paper Heart Template.

 - A hot glue gun or glue stick

-- My free 3D Paper Heart Template SVG, DXF and PDF template (available in my free craft library.
-Fill out the form at the bottom of the page to get your password)
+- My free 3D Paper Heart Template SVG, DXF and PDF template (available in my free craft library).

 DOWNLOAD THE FREE SVG FILE AND PDF TEMPLATE